rbind/kangyu/content/en/2018-08-15-using-a-separate-git-folder-for-a-dropbox-share-folder.md

 ![.git file content ](https://i.imgur.com/J4kYWNn.png)

-## 4. I can now just use as a normal *un-separate* .git folder
+## 4. Use as a normal *un-separate* .git folder
+Although the file location is different, there shouldn't be any difference for using git.
 For instance check the git config.

     $ git config user.name
     $ git remote show origin